nrprice/SA_Financial_Automation/README.md

 # SA-Finance-Automation

 This is a tool I developed to help automate monthly reporting for my own business.
 It's currently designed to be run locally, so because of the paths won't run without editing.
+The initial .csv files aren't included as they contain sensitive financial and customer information.
 ## Roadmap

 <ul>